lex-node/governance/constitution/constitution.md

 * **Council Multisig:** the address designated by the Council to hold Governance Stakes during the Signaling Era, which is currently 6386713deb27b609daad5e2e32ee6591753e5f4e on the Pocket Network.
 The Council Multisig is controlled by the ACL.
 * **Council On-Chain Treasury:** the account designated by the Council to hold POKT DevFund Awards.
 The initial Council On-Chain Treasury is address 6386713deb27b609daad5e2e32ee6591753e5f4e on the Pocket Network.
 * **Council Protocol:** the voting, accounting and other rules and procedures embodied in the Council Smart Contract
-* **Council Smart Contract:** : (a) shall initially be the source code at https://rinkeby.etherscan.io/address/0x954Ef520DD4B969C5fd3709Bbf8b258A871639dd#code as deployed to 0x6581bFd757FF2a3333F9DD2c49C6A5CBb31C5633 as deployed on the Ethereum Rinkelby Testnet; and (b) shall subsequently be any other source code that (i) is designated by the Council to serve as the 'Council Smart Contract’ under this Constitution and (ii) is deployed to a specified public key address on a specified public blockchain and specified blockchain network, each as designated by the Council.
+* **Council Smart Contract:** : (a) shall initially be the source code at https://rinkeby.etherscan.io/address/0x954Ef520DD4B969C5fd3709Bbf8b258A871639dd#code as deployed to 0x6581bFd757FF2a3333F9DD2c49C6A5CBb31C5633 as deployed on the Council Blockchain; and (b) shall subsequently be any other source code that (i) is designated by the Council to serve as the 'Council Smart Contract’ under this Constitution and (ii) is deployed to a specified public key address on a specified public blockchain and specified blockchain network, each as designated by the Council.
 There shall be only one Council Smart Contract at any given time
 * **Decentralization Day:** a legal milestone for the decentralization of the Pocket Network, marked by the existence of 100 independently operated Nodes and the passing of the Council’s first vote (9.1)
 * **Executive:** the functions of the Pocket DAO that are responsible for executing the decisions made by the Legislature
 * **Executive Vote:** any vote made by the Council with the intent of executing an action, both On-Chain and within the Council’s platforms